-- All in One: The Bosch GLL3 330CG 3 Plane Leveling and Alignment Line Laser is both a complete level as well as an alignment laser; The GLL3 300 quickly arranges and squares room layout with 3 chalk lines in 360° laser planes, 1 horizontal and 2 vertical
+- ALL-IN-ONE: The Bosch GLL3-330CG 3 Plane Leveling and Alignment Line Laser is both a complete level as well as an alignment laser

 If you are a DIYer, then this Bosch 360 laser level is smart, durable, reliable, and well.. all-powerful.

 This laser level has native Bluetooth support, where you can pair this with your smartphone and manage this level without having to be in the same room, that’s rather cool.

 You also get a feature to see the battery level in real-time, a feature that helps keep you prepared in case of a power shortage.
 It’s also got dual power technology, and this is a welcomed feature that I’ve not seen in other laser levels.
 So you can use both plugged in power from a power outlet or battery power, so if you are at a construction site in the middle of a desert or forest, you can use AA batteries.